BiMBrI/BiMBrI/writeup.md

 BiMBrI is a real-time robotic intervention system that responds to biometric signals from a wearable monitor.
 When a physiological event is detected (e.g. elevated arousal state), a signal is pushed to the robot server, which triggers a pre-recorded arm movement subroutine.

+From a thousand foot view, BiMBrI backend is a set of biomarker tools, with a multimodal logic layer on top.
+This backend passes bio-state information to a front end that acts as a control plane for robotic arms.
 ## States

 | State | Description |